wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 ```

 It is possible to import this project in eclipse after `./gradlew eclipse` and to Intellij, which should auto-build the Gradle project.
-We also have a minimal dependency set for creating Unit-Tests.
-But Unit-Tests won't be in scope for this article.
+Also a minimal dependency set for creating Unit-Tests is still described although they won't be in scope for this article.
-Instead I will describe in the next to sections how to setup the project for creating Acceptance-Tests.
-First with Fit and after that
+Instead the next sections will cover how to setup the project for creating Acceptance-Tests.
-with Cucumber.

 ### Setup for Fit
 At first I will answer a question some readers might have: why Fit, or what is Fit?
 [Fit] is an extreme simple and lightweight Acceptance-Testing-"Framework" by [Ward Cunningham] and the ancestor of [FitNesse], a very popular testing framework today.
-I will start with Fit because in my opinion it shows best how simple it can be to start writing Acceptance-Tests.
-There is no need of much infrastructure
+The blog series starts with Fit because it shows best how simple it is to start writing Acceptance-Tests.
+There is no need for much infrastructure
-or complex test specification, instead we just need a Jar, some HTML files and glue code to manage our application.
+or complex test specification.
+Instead just a Jar, some HTML files and some glue code to link the test specification with the application is needed.

 [Fit]: http://fit.c2.com/